1. Home

 ThriveCart gives you the tools and flexibility to handle all your refunding from directly within the system.

-If you circumvent the system and act directly within your payment processor, we cannot guarantee that every relevant action will trigger and report back to your ThriveCart account.
+If you circumvent the system and refund (or change subscriptions) directly within your payment processor instead of through the ThriveCart refund process detailed above, we cannot guarantee that every relevant action will trigger and report back to your ThriveCart account.

 Was this article helpful?